opennextjs/opennextjs-aws/README.md

   <img alt="Architecture" src="/readme/architecture.png" width="800" />
 </p>

-A few AWS resources are created:
+A few AWS resources need to be created:

 - An S3 bucket to host static assets from `.open-next/assets`.
 - A Lambda function handling server and API requests.